-Clifford Doresca is an artist, husband & father in his somewhat mid thirties.
-Born in Haiti and grew up in Toronto, he now resides in Quebec City for the past 6 years.
+Clifford Doresca is an artist, husband & father in his somewhat mid-thirties.
+Born in Haiti and grew up in Toronto, he lived in Quebec City for 7 years and now resides in Nicolet.

 Epicurean, he draws his vast energy from being with the people he loves and doing the activities that bring him joy.
 He picked up a brush and started to paint for the first time in December 2010 while participating in a family activity organized by his mother in law.
 This seemingly trivial activity would turn out to be a revelation for him as he realized that with every stroke, captivating images began to appear on the canvas before him.

 His curious nature drew him to want to learn more about painting and abstract art in particular.
 He began to research new techniques and he started to experiment with different mediums which allowed him to put to canvas the different facets of his emotions.
-His main influences come from European artists such as: Eelco Maan, Isabelle Zacher-Finet, John Beckley, Voka, Roche Alazet Elisabeth, as well as the French Canadians Martin Beaupré, Patricia Kramer, Sandy Cunningham, Marie-France Boisvert, Patricia Kramer, Karine Archambault and the American Michael Lang.
+His main influences come from European artists such as Eelco Maan, Isabelle Zacher-Finet, John Beckley, Voka, Roche Alazet Elisabeth, as well as the French Canadians Martin Beaupré, Patricia Kramer, Sandy Cunningham, Marie-France Boisvert, Patricia Kramer, Karine Archambault, the Americans Michael Lang and Cody Hooper.
 Unable to settle on one particular style, he strives to learn as many as he can and try anything at least once.